AdiKum26/AdiKum26/README.md

 - Created opportunities for students to pitch, collaborate, and prototype startup ideas
 - Active member of both Startup Club and Barbell Club, fostering innovation and fitness communities

+**Glucode**
+Gauteng, South Africa
+- Gained insights into professional work culture and the agile development methodology while contributing to the development of the Pokedex app using SwiftUI in a team of interns.

 **MIT Innovation Workshop Participant**
 Top African Students Program
 - Gained hands-on experience in AI, robotics, and NLP